-As of March 31, 2023, our management, including our interim Chief Executive Officer and Chief Financial Officer conducted an assessment of the effectiveness of the Company's internal control over financial reporting.
+As of June 30, 2023, our management, including our interim Chief Executive Officer and Chief Financial Officer conducted an assessment of the effectiveness of the Company's internal control over financial reporting.
 In making this assessment, we used the criteria set forth by the Committee of Sponsoring Organizations of the Treadway Commission in internal control integrated framework.
-Based upon our evaluation, we concluded that our internal controls over financial reporting were operating effectively with a significant level of precision as of March 31, 2023.
+Based upon our evaluation, we concluded that our internal controls over financial reporting were operating effectively with a significant level of precision as of June 30, 2023.

-Changes in Internal Control over Financial Reporting
+Changes in Internal Control Over Financial Reporting

-No changes in our internal control over financial reporting were made during our most recent fiscal quarter that has materially affected, or is reasonably likely to materially affect, our internal control over financial reporting.
+Except for the ongoing remediation of previously disclosed material weaknesses in internal controls over financial reporting, no changes in our internal control over financial reporting were made during our most recent fiscal quarter that has materially affected, or is reasonably likely to materially affect, our internal control over financial reporting.